Indian National Congress campaign for the 2014 Indian general election: Campaigning

 Priyanka Gandhi, while campaigned in Rae Bareli on 24 April, accused Narendra Modi of favouring businessmen by allocating land to their companies at very low prices and defended her husband Robert Vadra over the accusations of corruptions.
 While addressing a rally in Amethi on 5 May, Modi responded by criticising Priyanka for saying that BJP was involved in low level politics.
 He also added that former prime minister Rajiv Gandhi had humiliated a former chief minister of a state at an airport.
 Priyanka Gandhi called Modi's statement an insult to his "martyr father" and criticised BJP for involving in low level politics.
 INC's senior leaders felt that Priyanka's attacks on Modi had energised the party workers.
 Priyanka also said that it is not 56-inch chest but big heart, moral strength that are necessary to run the nation.
 She further said that Modi wanted power for himself and alleged that books defaming her family members were being dropped at night in the places where her public meetings were scheduled to take place.
-Agitated by the allegations BJP launched a CD and booklet titled Damadshree accusing Bhupinder Singh Hooda and Ashok Gahlot of helping Vadra in acquiring land in violation of the regulations.
+Agitated by the allegations BJP launched a CD and booklet titled Damadshree accusing Bhupinder Singh Hooda and Ashok Gehlot of helping Vadra in acquiring land in violation of the regulations.
 Priyanka Gandhi criticised this move of the BJP and compared it to "panicky rats".
 She also took a pun on Modi's remarks on Rahul Gandhi in which he called him Shahzada (prince) and Namuna (specimen), by calling Modi's behaviour childish.

 On 10 May, the last day of campaigning Rahul Gandhi did a roadshow in Varanasi, the constituency from where the prime ministerial candidate of the Bharatiya Janata Party, Narendra Modi was contesting in the elections.
 Gandhi was accompanied by Raj Babbar, Nagma, Madhusudan Mistry and the party's candidate for the constituency Ajay Rai.
 He alleged that Modi was responsible for tapping the phone of a woman architect in Gujarat and had ordered police officials to spy on her.
 He also accused Modi for favouring Adani Group by giving them land worth ₹400 billion at a petty cost of Rs.
 1 per square metre and promoted his party by telling people about the benefits of scholarships programs initiated by the government and MNREGA.
 During the roadshow family members of Bharat Ratna laureate Bismillah Khan played shehnai.
 The family members had refused to be the proposers when Narendra Modi filed his nomination in Varanasi.